kinda-dev/chillflix/README.md

 It's been developed using Ruby, Ruby on Rails, PostgresQL, Ajax, React, Redux, HTML5, Scss.

-Chillflix, a full stack Netflix clone, is a video streaming application that allows users to watch trailers on demand.

 I have created functionalities such as User Auth, Movie trailers Index + Movie show Pages, Genres, Search feature, and Movies Playlist.

 ## Table of Contents